 Underlying profit after tax of \$32 million decreased 59% on the prior comparative period.
-This result was impacted by a combination of several unfavourable factors during the half which included softer FUA growth due to challenging market conditions, a customer mix shift towards lower margin products and increased costs of compliance, including a recent Enforceable Undertaking with the Australian Securities and Investment Commission (ASIC) following an investigation into the provision of advice by some financial advisors.
-The business continued to invest in growing its distribution capabilities by expanding its adviser network, which included the acquisition of Count Financial.
+This result was impacted by a combination of several unfavourable factors during the half which included, softer FUA growth due to challenging market conditions, a customer mix shift towards lower margin products and increased costs of compliance, including a recent Enforceable Undertaking with the Australian Securities and Investment Commission (ASIC).
+The business continued to invest in growing its distribution capabilities by expanding its adviser network, which included the acquisition of Count Financial Limited (Count).
 The acquisition increased the number of advisers to around 1,800, ranking CFS second by total number of advisers nationally(2).